isomorphic-software/smartclient-docs/classes/ComponentTask.md

 Note: This task is not for direct use - use one of the subclasses instead.

 ---
-## Attr: ComponentTask.unsupportedComponentMessage

-### Description
-The default message to be reported with [getInvalidTaskMessage()](ProcessElement.md#method-processelementgetinvalidtaskmessage) when a target component type is not supported for the task.

-### Groups

-- i18nMessages

-**Flags**: IR

----
 ## Attr: ComponentTask.componentBaseClass

 ### Description
 Base class of components that this task targets.
-The [ComponentTask.componentId](#attr-componenttaskcomponentid) must be an instance of one of the classes.

 **Flags**: IR